achiocca1/FS-Sol/README.md

 The mathematical procedure is described in the article:

-**A. Chiocca, F. Frendo, G. Marulo, "An efficient algorithm for critical plane factors evaluation", International Journal of Mechanical Sciences, Volume 242, 2023, 10.1016/j.ijmecsci.2022.107974.**
+**A. Chiocca, F. Frendo, G. Marulo, "Closed-form solution for the Fatemi-Socie extended parameter in case of linear elasticity and proportional loading",  Fatigue & Fracture of Engineering Materials & Structures , 2023, doi.org/10.1111/ffe.14153.**

 Bug reports and suggestions are welcome!
 This software is regularly maintained.